mgechev/angularjs-in-patterns/README.md

 - may contain filters with UNIX like pipe syntax
 - don't throw any errors
-- don't have any control flow statements (loops, if statements although you can use the ternary operator)
+- don't have any control flow statements (exceptions, loops, if statements although you can use the ternary operator)
 - are evaluated in given context (the context of the current `$scope`)

 Inside the `$parse` service are defined two main components: